What is Permaculture?

-But permaculture isn’t just about plants.
-It’s also about whole-system design--creating abundant human habitats in our homes and local bioregions that provide for us while still protecting and regenerating the natural environment.
+It’s about creating abundant human habitats in our homes and local bioregions, that provide for us while still protecting and regenerating the natural environment.
+It starts with the plants and expands into every aspect of your life.

 You can use permaculture principles to solve problems in all aspects of your life, and this course will show you how.